 And remember, we’re still waiting on the rumored iPhone Flip.

-How much will the iPhone 16 Ultra cost?
+How much could the iPhone 16 Ultra cost?

 As there’s still uncertainty surrounding the true release date of an iPhone Ultra, it’s hard to speculate on how much it would cost.
 There is currently no indication that an iPhone Ultra will replace, say, the iPhone Pro Max version in the lineup, which means would naturally expect any Ultra version to be north of $1,199, which is what the iPhone 15 Pro Max entered the market at.